keethealthoss/challenge-frontend/README.md

 - clearCompleted
 - toggleAll

 Keep in mind that the API database is public and shared, thus you may see data changes caused by other users.
-As a result, it may be
+As a result, it may be wise to skip the clearCompleted and toggleAll mutations.
+Don't worry about it if you run into data synchronization issues as a result of other users' activity.

 ## Getting Started
 1. Fork this repo.